pletzer/swatParallel/README.md

  [85] "run_84"  "run_85"  "run_86"  "run_87"  "run_88"  "run_89"  "run_90"
  [92] "run_91"  "run_92"  "run_93"  "run_94"  "run_95"  "run_96"  "run_97"
  [99] "run_98"  "run_99"  "run_100"
 ```
+The rows are the dates and the columns are the simulation results for each of the parameter values in `parameter.rds`.

 ## Configuration file format